odea-project/qAlgorithms/README.md

 ## Usage Notice
 At this moment, `qAlgorithms` is provided purely for reasons of scientific transparency.
 There are still known flaws in the concrete implementation, and we are steadily working on finding a useful way to vaidate the rest in a sensible manner.
-For this reason, <b>you should not use `qAlgorithms` to answer your research questions<b> (yet).
+For this reason, **you should not use `qAlgorithms` to answer your research questions** (yet).

 ## Introduction